pluf/di/doc/lazy-injection.md

 ## How it works

-If you define an object as "lazy", PHP-DI will inject:
+If you define an object as "lazy", DI will inject:

 - the object, if it has already been created
 - or else a **proxy** to the object, if it is not yet created

 The proxy is a special kind of object that **looks and behaves exactly like the original object**, so you can't tell the difference.
 The proxy will instantiate the original object only when needed.

 Creating a proxy is complex.
-For this, PHP-DI relies on [ProxyManager](https://github.com/Ocramius/ProxyManager), the (amazing) library used by Doctrine, Symfony and Zend.
+For this, DI relies on [ProxyManager](https://github.com/Ocramius/ProxyManager), the (amazing) library used by Doctrine, Symfony and Zend.

 Let's illustrate that with an example.
 For the sake of simplicity we will not inject a lazy object but we will ask the container to return one: